Podmanitzky family: Raffael Podmanitzky

 Podmaniczky, Raffael (1515–1558) was most famous owner of the castle Považský hrad (Hungarian: Vágbeszterce vára).
-Together with his brother they were limitless rulers of the norther part of the county.
+Together with his brother they were limitless rulers of the northern part of the county.
 He is also responsible for rebuilding of the castle after it burned in 1543.
 At the end of the life he became governor of the Trencsén County.
 His tombstone is still palaced in the Church of the Visitation of the Virgin Mary in Považská Bystrica (Vágbeszterce).
 It has letters all around in old Slovak language.
 A silver club had been found inside the tomb from which later chalice was made.